PAGE NO. 14

-3. Lack in Infrastructure: Although there was a significant change in the infrastructural development in the country but this was not sufficient to improve the performance of agricultural and industrial sector.
-Also, there was a need to upgrade the existing infrastructure and to modernise the infrastructure to enhance its efficiency and effectiveness.
+(c) Lack in Infrastructure: Although there was a significant change in the infrastructural development in the country but this was not sufficient to improve the performance of agricultural and industrial sector.
+Also, there was a need to upgrade the existing infrastructure and to modernize the infrastructure to enhance its efficiency and effectiveness.

 Q.14.
 When was India’s first official census operation undertaken?

 Ans.
 India’s first official census operation was undertaken in the year 1881.
 After that the census has been conducted after every 10 years.
 It involves a detailed estimation of population size, along with a complete demographic profile of the country.